Frequently Asked Questions

 What happens if I am selected?

-You will receive an offer of acceptance into the program by email from the program administrator.
-You will have one week to accept the offer.
-Upon acceptance, you will receive an enrollment packet by email.
-For official enrollment into the program to occur, your materials must be completed and received by the deadlines provided, or you may lose your program spot.
+You will receive an offer of acceptance into the program by email with a deadline to accept the offer.
+Requested materials must be completed and received by the deadlines provided or you may lose your spot in the program.

 Are there age limitations for the program?